Supplemental Programs for Students

 For more information about CSD English Learner Programs, visit our district website: https://www.cambriansd.org/Page/3588

-Targeted Assistance Title I programs and services are provided for students who are below grade level as identified by District-adopted multiple state and local measures.
+Targeted Assistance Title I programs and services are provided for students who are below grade level as identified by the District-adopted multiple state and local measures.
 The design and implementation of programs and services for these students are guided by the principles of the Response to Intervention (RtI) approach.
 High-quality first teaching is promoted and monitored through ongoing professional development, focusing on the design and delivery of standards-based instruction and the use of effective teaching techniques and differentiation strategies.
-Diagnostic tests are administered at the beginning of the school year to identify students’ learning needs.
+Diagnostic tests are administered at the beginning of the school year to identify students' learning needs.
 In-class programs include the use of research-based strategies for at-risk students (e.g., the Guided Language Acquisition by Design (GLAD) instructional model, Math Talks, Guided Reading, Cloze Reading, etc.), supplemental intervention materials and programs (e.g., Leveled Literacy Interventions (LLI), Do the Math Intervention, PAPER Online High Dosage Tutoring), integration of technology (e.g., READ 180, FastForword, Imagine Learning Language & Literacy, Imagine Math, ), and expanded provision of individualized and small-group instruction by instructional assistants.
 Students with intensive needs in reading and mathematics are placed in extended-time programs, including before/after-school programs and summer programs, to receive additional support.
-Student progress is monitored and program effectiveness is measured with the use of both district-wide and teacher-generated assessments in an ongoing manner.
-Assessment data are examined and improvement steps are identified through the regularly scheduled professional learning community activities.
+Student progress is monitored and program effectiveness is measured through the use of both district-wide and teacher-generated assessments in an ongoing manner.
+Assessment data are examined and improvement steps are identified through regularly scheduled professional learning community activities.